 Social Inclusion works with all schools and academies via the Fair Access Panel in a citywide protocol to make educational provision for ‘hard to place’ children in a fair and equitable manner.
 There is a Secondary Panel that meets weekly and a Primary Panel that meets every two weeks to review cases.

-Social Inclusion Team is made up of a Manager, Deputy Manager and 3 Inclusion Development Workers.
-It is the roll of the Inclusion Development Workers to develop efficient and effective city wide support to schools young people and families where behaviour is impacting on school placement and attainment.
+It is the roll of the Inclusion Development Workers to develop efficient and effective city wide support to schools, young people, and families where behaviour is impacting on school placement and attainment.

 The Support Centre Service provides temporary places for children having a difficult time in school and behaving in an unacceptable way.
 We offer support for children, their families and school by helping with practical help and ideas to help to change their behaviour.